Greece fires: Thousands flee homes and hotels on Rhodes as fires spread

 - Published

-Thousands of people have been evacuated from homes and hotels on the Greek island of Rhodes, according to local authorities.
+Thousands of people have been evacuated from homes and hotels on the island of Rhodes, according to Greece's fire service.

 Private boats have joined the Greek coastguard in helping to pick up people from beaches on the east of the island.